oasis-tcs/openc2-jadn/outline.md

 The following JSON serialization rules are used to represent JADN data types in a human-friendly format, where:
 1) Records are serialized as objects
 2) Enumerated values and Object keys are serialized as meaningful strings, or as integer IDs if the .ID suffix is specified
-3) Binary values are serialized using type-specific text representations if if specified with a serialization option (e.g., /x)
+3) Binary values are serialized using type-specific text representations if a serialization option (e.g., /x) is specified

 When using JSON serialization:
 * 3.1.1.
-Instances of JADN types without serialization options defined in this section MUST be serialized as:
+Instances of JADN types without a serialization option defined in this section MUST be serialized as:

 | JADN Type | JSON Serialization Requirement |
 | :--- | :--- |